google-research/google-research/depth_from_video_in_the_wild/README.md

 The `data_example` folder contains a single training example expressed in this format.

+`MY_IMAGENET_CHECKPOINT` is a path to a pretreained ImageNet checkpoint to intialize the encoder of the depth prediction model.

+On Cityscapes we used the default batch size (4), for KITTI we used a batch size of 16 (add `--batch_size=16` to the training command).

 A command line for running a single training step on the single example in `data_example` (for testing):